serious-44/ssp/README.md

 --- Nerve-racking bugs

-On Windows the the videos are too faulty.
+On Windows the videos are too faulty.

 There are jumps and flashes.
 The HD videos have black areas.
 The clip-editor doesn't show the correct frame.
 Previev images extrected from the videos are messed up.
 And sometimes the video don't start.
 You have to resize the window.